kentcdodds/testing-workshop/README.md

 git clone https://github.com/kentcdodds/testing-workshop.git
 cd testing-workshop
 npm run setup --silent
-node ./scripts/autofill-feedback-email.js YOUR@EMAIL.com
-git commit -am "ready to go"
 ```

-> Change `YOUR@EMAIL.com` to your actual email address

 This may take a few minutes.
 If you get any errors, please read through them and
 see if you can find out what the problem is.
 You may also want to look at